The Public Paperfolding History Project

 page is being used to collect information about the

-history of the paperfolding design known as the Cut Owl,
+history of the paperfolding design known as The Cut Owl,

 in which cuts are used to release the flaps that form